Deer Island (New Brunswick): History of Religion

 Lloyd Johnson was acquitted of murder after shooting James Linwood Lord in an early-morning drunken altercation on Trecartens Hill in Lords Cove in December 1925.
 Lord had signed a deathbed statement that Johnson didn't deserve the blame, and brothers Charles and Hazen Lord testified to witnessing the gun go off accidentally when Lord lunged at Johnson when provoked.
 Johnson noted he'd gone to Richardson's Store and drank two bottles of liquor with the brothers before arranging a doctor and boat to the hospital where Lord later died.

+In 1825, an auxiliary "Indian Island and Deer Island Bible Society" was formed.

+In June 1828, missionary Nancy Towle (associated with The Awakening's Christian Connexion radical non-doctrinal reformism) spent three days on Deer Island and won fifty converts.
+Also in 1828, Samuel Landmaid donated land in Chocolate Cove for John Warren Apple to begin construction of the First Christian Church of Chocolate Cove, later named the Free Baptist Church.

+In 1846, Rev. Harry Leigh Yewens was sent to Campobello and Deer Islanda where he spent three years as a catechist and teacher.

+In 1848, an article was published in the Christian Visitor noting the failure of Christian missions to establish any church at all on Deer Island, which was rebutted by islanders who countered that they were largely living as Campbellites and simply lacked formal services.
+On Sept 13 1850, Lord's Cove became the first Church of Christ congregation to survive in New Brunswick after an abortive 1834 attempt in Saint John.
+Lords Cove was led by J.A.
+Lord, editor of the Christian Standard, and had 17 members.
+The church was built in 1853, and outreach built a second church in Leonardville in 1858.
+By 1861, 1,010 of the island's 1,334 residents claimed allegiance to the church.

 The island was historically a dry county as Farrell had himself been a prohibitionist for the last thirty years of his life during which he became devoutly religious and fond of the Old Testament, forbidding the sale of alcohol even outside Prohibition, with author John Lorimer noting in 1876 "No license for rum-selling goes from Deer Island into the county treasure box.
 Prohibition is hers.
 The flag of total abstinence waves proudly over her rocky hills and verdant valleys.
 Deer Island has set an example to her sister isles worthy of all imitation", and predicting Deer Island would excel above the rest of the region due to its stance.

-Nonetheless, a private whiskey still operated in Fairhaven, and later Harry Richardson ceased his mercantile trade with St. Pierre & Miquelon to smuggle alcohol until caught in 1932 at Mowat Island with "510 gallons of alcohol and 80 gallons of rye on-board" and his ship,the Ada May, was seized.
+Nonetheless, a private whiskey still operated in Fairhaven, and later Harry Richardson ceased his mercantile trade with Saint Pierre and Miquelon to smuggle alcohol until caught in 1932 at Mowat Island with "510 gallons of alcohol and 80 gallons of rye on-board" and his ship, the Ada May, was seized.